Today, we’re discussing an exciting and extremely effective new treatment option for prostate cancer: high-intensity focused ultrasound (HIFU).

 Q: Discuss where Greater Boston Urology patients would receive HIFU treatment.

-DR GLUCK: The treatment takes place in our surgery center, an outpatient setting at the Eastern Massachusetts Surgery Center, which is located in Norwood.
+GBU: The treatment takes place in our surgery center, an outpatient setting at the Eastern Massachusetts Surgery Center, which is located in Norwood.
 Everything is delivered right there.

 It’s important to note that Greater Boston Urology performed the first HIFU treatment in all of New England, and it’s only been done in a few centers across the United States.

 Q: After the HIFU treatment, what’s the follow-up procedure?

 GBU: In general, we check the patient’s PSA every three months, and I encourage each patient to have a biopsy in a year to see if there’s any residual cancer.
 Recent long-term studies suggest a 95% cure rate in those patients who have been re-biopsied.
 And if the HIFU treatment failed, for whatever reason, patients can have another HIFU treatment, which is unusual (it’s rare that a treatment can be “repeated”).
 Luckily, it’s a very tiny percentage of patients who will fail the treatment.

 Q: Where do insurance agencies currently stand on HIFU?